 Chemical dependency can creep up on you.
 For example, you may have had a great reason to start reaching for alcohol or benzos.
 However, it eventually turns on you.
-Case in point is the relationship between mental health and substance abuse.
+Case in point is the relationship between mental health and substance use disorder.
 Because ultimately, the drugs hook you, there’s help in the form of dual diagnosis rehab.

 The majority of people with a co-occurring condition don’t know that they have a mental health problem.
 They could be struggling with anxiety, bipolar disorder, or depression.
 However, they never received a formal diagnosis.
 This left them to deal with the symptoms themselves.

 Maybe you suffer from PTSD.
-You never underwent a trauma informed therapy program after the situation happened.
+You never underwent a trauma-informed therapy program after the situation happened.
 Now, there are intrusive emotions and unwelcome thoughts that crop up at any time.
 You numb yourself with pain pills or alcohol to make them go away.